2006 Miami Valley Silverbacks season

 The team began play in 2006 as the Miami Valley Silverbacks, an expansion member of the American Indoor Football League (AIFL).
 On Saturday, March 25, 2006, WR/DB Maurice Lee managed to set five AIFL wide receiver records, en route to his team's 57–54 Week 5 road victory over the Steubenville Stampede.
 He set the records for most catches (16), most reception yards (191), most receiving touchdowns (7), most points (42), and total touchdowns (7).
-The team finished 5-9 in their expansion season, earning a birth in the AIFL playoffs before losing in the first round.
+The team finished 5-9 in their expansion season, earning a berth in the AIFL playoffs before losing in the first round.
 After the season four Silverbacks were named to the AIFL ProStar Team.